About this unit

 • categorical variables

-• Methods to accommodate temporal and spatial context
+• Methods to accommodate temporal and spatial (maybe also networks) context

 • How to make effective comparisons